North Texas Mean Green men's basketball: NCAA tournament results

 The Mean Green have appeared in the NCAA tournament four times.
 Their combined record is 1–4.

 NIT results

-The Mean Green have appeared in two National Invitation Tournament (NIT).
-Their combined record is 2–1.
+The Mean Green have appeared in the National Invitation Tournament (NIT) four times consecutively, winning it in 2023.
+Their combined record is 10–3.

 CBI results

 The Mean Green have appeared in the College Basketball Invitational (CBI) once, winning it in 2018.
 Their record is 5–1.

 NAIA Tournament results

 The Mean Green have appeared in the NAIA Tournament two times.
 Their record is 3–2.

 Broadcasts

 North Texas games are broadcast on the radio by the Mean Green Sports Network, part of Learfield IMG College on 88.1 KNTU and 95.3 KHYI.
 Former Texas Rangers and Dallas Mavericks announcer Dave Barnett does play by play, along with Hank Dickenson on color commentary.

-Television broadcasts are carried by ESPN+, ESPN3, and C-USA TV.
+Television broadcasts are carried by the family of ESPN networks, including ESPN+, ESPN2, and ESPNU.